 5. Social sharing

 People want to be able to share their looks with a community and get feedback before they make a purchase at the store.
-Providing more built-in capabilities for social network interactions in e-commerce and style advice apps should increase an app’s popularity - it has been statistically proven that people are more likely to spend money on things that have been approved by their friends or professional stylists.
+Providing more built-in capabilities for social network interactions in e-commerce and style advice apps should increase an app’s popularity - it has been statistically proven that people are more likely to spend money on things that have been approved by their friends or professional style experts.

 Image recognition and personalised recommendation systems are trending in the e-commerce and fashion industries.
 Yalantis can help you develop a style advice app to keep up with the times!